-- They don’t have a good list to call from each day so the time they do set aside for making calls is taken up with research or indecision on who to call today
+- They don’t have a good and complete list to call from each day so the time they do set aside for making calls is taken up with research or indecision on who to call today; and

 What makes us different from those that just teach appointment making skills and why we have been so successful since we began this business in 2004 is simply the following two reasons.
 One, our clients sustain the gains they make during our Prospector’s Academies and two, before we ever teach the skills of what to say, how to say it, and when to say it (the Art), we do the following:

 - We work with our clients to prepare an appointment setting plan or process (the Best Practices), which includes things like answering the following questions: